leonstel/leonstel.github.io/blogs/xmen_part2.md

 - Subject
 - BehaviourSubject

-I have chosen a behaviour subject that one will trigger the subscription callback with the initial value when it is first subscribed to.
+I have chosen a behaviour subject that one will trigger the subscription's callback with the initial value when it is first subscribed to.
 To elaborate on that if you call `Store.changed('prop1')` it returns an Rxjs observable and the listener will immediately be triggered with the current value.
 So this first time calling even happens if the `prop1` property of the Store has not been